Grayl Water Bottle & Purifier Review

 Taste – Like we mentioned above, taste is not a problem.
 If you know you have put a lot of water through and you’re not enjoying the taste, it’s a sign you need to change the filter.

-2022 Update: I’ve had this filter for over three years now and it still works great.
+2024 Update: I’ve had this filter for over five years now and it still works great.
 I typically replace the filtration media twice a year.
-Haven’t broke anything, haven’t had any foul taste or contamination issues.
+Haven’t broken anything, haven’t had any foul taste or contamination issues.

 What don’t we like?